arif123456/product-sales-countdown-timer/readme.txt

 * Enable/disable
 * Choose the time and date from the visual calendar
 * Allow setting separate time & date range
+* Enable/disable progress bar
+* Add progress bar of the product sold in single page

 == Installation ==